Bill of Materials

 Archived items cannot be used as a parent item or as a component.
 An item cannot contain itself as a component.

-When you scan an item with a defined BOM, repleno deducts all components simultaneously.
-The stock level of each part is updated immediately.
-If a part falls below its minimum stock level, a reorder is triggered for that specific part, independently of the other components.
+For production, repleno deducts the components and books in the finished item.
+For a set withdrawal, repleno only deducts the components.
+The stock level of every affected part is updated immediately.
+If a part falls to or below its reorder point, a reorder is triggered for that specific part, independently of the other components.

 CSV Import for Multiple BOMs